After Wisdom Tooth Removal

 Surgery, even minor oral surgery, can sometimes feel overwhelming.
 You know the guidelines, but sometimes it helps to talk it over.

-If you have questions about aftercare, before or after your wisdom tooth removal, contact our team at Marks Dentistry.
+If you have questions about aftercare, before or after your wisdom tooth removal, call to book in with an Etibocoke dentist on our team at Marks Dentistry.
 From daily oral care to oral surgery, we’re here to provide individualized support.

 Book an appointment today for your oral health care.